skip to Main Content

 5. Be consistent.
 Strive for consistency in your communication.
 Consistency builds trust and reliability.
 When your colleagues can depend on consistent communication, it streamlines collaboration and enhances overall work performance.

-Effective communication is a catalyst for improved work performance by promoting clarity, collaboration, engagement, and adaptability.
+Effective communication is one of the most important soft skills you can bring to your work.
+It improves work performance by promoting clarity, collaboration, engagement, and adaptability.

 Listening